 Mexico City: A. von Zeschau and other brethren from the Nezahualcoyotl assembly are helping S. Emberly (Portage) in special gospel meetings in a home.

-Pachuca: Dan Harvey rented a building in the area and was helped by H. Rodriguez in the preaching of the gospel.
+Pachuca: H. Rodriguez is helping in the preaching of the gospel in a rented building.
 Close by, the assembly rejoiced in the baptism of one brother and the restoration of a sister.
 The assembly was also greatly encouraged to see H. Rodriguez again.

 Tepic: Over 250 believers from 11 assemblies around the country attended the conference and listened to ministry given by J. Dennison and H. Rodriguez.
 After a difficult bout of dengue fever, Allison Cain was able to make it to the last meeting of the conference and saw her youngest son and another teenager baptized.
 After many years of faithful service here the assembly tearfully bid farewell to the Cains, who are now settled in Hermosillo.

 Santiago: The assembly appreciated meetings with P. Thiessen on the subject of leadership in the assembly.
 J. Dyck continues to work on the construction of a new hall.